omer-go/group_chat_summarizer/README.md

 - `start_date`: This is the date from which the summary should start.
 The format should be "mm/dd/yyyy".
 - `end_date`: This is the date till which the summary should go.
 The format should be "mm/dd/yyyy".
 - `--chat_type`: This optional argument specifies the type of chat export.
 The valid inputs are 'WhatsApp' or 'Signal'.
+- `--model`: This optional argument specifies the OpenAI model.
+Default is 'gpt-4' If 'gpt-4' is not supported in your environment, you can switch to 'gpt-3.5-turbo'
 - `--newsletter`: This optional boolean argument, when set to `True`, instructs the script to generate an introduction for a newsletter.

 For example: